pmccarthy/architecture/rfcs/0000-kuadrant-release-process.md

 1. Complete Development Work: The engineering team completes their work included in the milestone.
 2. Create Release Candidate: The engineering team creates Release Candidate builds and manifests for all components required for the release
-3. Notify QA Team: At this time, the engineering team can notify the QA team that the deliverables for the release candidate are ready for testing.
-This notification can be done through the GitHub Kuadrant board, or simply a public message in the Kuadrant Slack channel.
-4. Flagging/Testing: The QA team do the actual assertion/testing of the release candidate, checking for any obvious bugs or issues.
+3. Flagging/Testing: The QA team do the actual assertion/testing of the release candidate, checking for any obvious bugs or issues.
 Then QA reports all the bugs as GitHub issues and communicates testing status back publicly on Slack and/or email.
-5. Iterate: Based on the feedback from the QA team, the development team makes any necessary adjustments and repeats the process until the release candidate is deemed ready for production.
+4. Iterate: Based on the feedback from the QA team, the Engineering team makes any necessary adjustments and repeats the process until the release candidate is deemed ready for production.
-6. Publish Release: Once QA communicates that the testing has been successfully finished, the engineering team will publish the release both on Github and in the corresponding registries, updates documentation for the new release, and communicates it to all channels specified in Communication section.
+5. Publish Release: Once QA communicates that the testing has been successfully finished, the engineering team will publish the release both on Github and in the corresponding registries, updates documentation for the new release, and communicates it to all channels specified in Communication section.

 ## Cadence

-Once the project is stable enough, and it's adoption increases, the community will be expecting a certain degree of commitment from the maintainers, and that includes a regular release cadence.
+Once the project is stable enough, and its adoption increases, the community will be expecting a certain degree of commitment from the maintainers, and that includes a regular release cadence.
 The frequency of the releases of the different components could vary depending on the particular component needs.
 However, the **Kuadrant Operator** it's been discussed in the past that it should be released every 3-4 weeks initially, including the latest released version